MANUPRAKASHG/Low-cost-Tangential-Flow-Filter-using-Arduino-Mega/README.md

 Key words :- Nextion HMI display, RPM, Pressure sensors

-I did this with technical support with Nagabushanam sir, Jithendra sir and with finally support with Paravathula sir.
+I did this with technical support with Nagabushanam sir, Jithendra sir and with finally support with Bharata Ratnam sir.
 In supervision of Dr Laxminarayana sir.